woodrush/lisp-in-life/README.md

 | [print.lisp](print.lisp)                               | [QFT_print.mc](./patterns/QFT_print.mc)                               | [QFT_print_metafied.mc](./patterns/metafied/QFT_print_metafied.mc)                               |

 Pattern files preloaded with various Lisp programs are available here.
-Details of the Lisp programs are explained later.
-Detailed statistics such as the running time and the memory consumption are available in the "Running Times and Statistics" section.
+Detailed statistics such as the running time and the memory consumption are available in the [Running Times and Statistics](#running-times-and-statistics) section.

 The patterns can be simulted on the Game of Life simulator [Golly](https://en.wikipedia.org/wiki/Golly_(program)).
 The VarLife patterns can be simulated on Golly as well, which requires additional settings described in the [Building from Source](#building-from-source) section.